Share

 The program Tomorrow’s Forest—Green Infrastructure aims to better understand the roles that certain greening activities and agricultural practices can play in climate change mitigation and adaptation.

-With a grant of up to $4,500,000 from the Government of Quebec, Earth Day Canada will be implementing several pilot projects in collaboration with the Chaire de recherche du Canada en économie écologique de l’UQO, Habitat and the Union des producteurs agricoles.
-Developments will be made on select sites, including agricultural corridors near a waterway that cannot be cultivated due to their steepness.
+With a grant of up to $4,500,000 from the Government of Quebec, Earth Day Canada is implementing several pilot projects in collaboration with the Chaire de recherche du Canada en économie écologique de l’UQO, the Institute of Tempered Forest of UQO, Habitat and the Union des producteurs agricoles.
+Developments is made on select sites, including agricultural corridors near a waterway that cannot be cultivated due to their steepness.

 Approach